 - 14. The final mark (the sum of the weighted average of assessment marks and the three discretionary increase factors) are rounded up to the closest whole number.
 Cum laude honours may be attributed only when the sum of the base mark and the discretionary increase deliberated by the Commission is equal to or exceeds 112/110.
 The Commission must reach a unanimous decision before awarding cum laude honours. - 15.
 The faculty reserves the right to adopt a plagiarism checker tool able to highlight uncredited sections of text, that is where inverted commas have not been used or a source reference not provided for work written by others.
 If the faculty-established commission judges instances of plagiarism to be serious, the Teaching Council president and the Supervisor will decide whether the final examination can be taken, whether it should be annulled if already taken and whether disciplinary proceedings against the candidate should be initiated. - 16.
-The degree thesis can be written in Italian or in English and, provided the supervisor approves, in one of the main European Union languages (French, German or Spanish).
-If the thesis is written in a language other than Italian, a summary in Italian must be included and the Italian translation of the title must appear on the cover.
+Students are allowed to prepare their thesis in a language other than Italian.
+For this purpose, the following conditions must be met: - that there is the approval of the tutor or the supervisor; - that the defense (and/or the thesis) be conducted in one of the main languages of the European Union (English, French, German, Spanish); - that an abstract written in Italian and summarizing the content of the thesis is attached; - that the title is written in both languages, the foreign one and Italian.